Stephanie Bushell MSc MBACP (Snr Accred)

 My original integrative training was based on three core theories:

-Psychodynamic: This approach is led by the idea that our past lives have an impact on our present situations - understanding and healing our past can help us to break patterns that we may feel trapped in without understanding why, and to help us to have greater compassion on ourselves.
+Psychodynamic: This approach is led by the idea that our pasts have an impact on our present situations - understanding and healing our past can help us to break patterns that we may feel trapped in without understanding why, and to help us to have greater compassion on ourselves.
 This can be particularly useful within couple relationships where the same patterns can repeat endlessly without real understanding.
 The psychodynamic approach also focuses on unconscious processes.
 This means that we are often driven by things that we're not yet aware of.
 Once we do become more aware of them through therapy, we become more empowered to make different choices in our lives.
 The stuckness we have felt can finally be shifted.

 Person-Centered: This is led by a philosophy that we all have within us the capacity to grow and reach our potential, but that life circumstances can get in the way of that.
 Person-centered counselling offers the foundational principles of real empathy, unconditional and non-judgemental care, and a down-to-earth realness that makes counselling feel safe, natural and open.